mostafa/xk6-kafka/README.md

  * Read a sequence of messages from Kafka.
  *
  * @function
  * @param   {object}            reader      The reader object created with the reader constructor.
  * @param   {number}            limit       How many messages should be read in one go, which blocks.
 Defaults to 1.
  * @param   {string}            keySchema   An optional Avro/JSONSchema schema for the key.
  * @param   {string}            valueSchema An optional Avro/JSONSchema schema for the value.
- * @returns {object}    A error object.
+ * @returns {[[object], error]} An array of two objects: an array of objects and an error object.
+Each message object can contain a value and an optional set of key, topic, partition, offset, time, highWaterMark and headers.
+Headers are objects.
  */
-function consume(reader: object, limit: number, keySchema: string, valueSchema: string) => error {}
+function consume(reader: object, limit: number, keySchema: string, valueSchema: string) => [[object], error] {}

 /**
  * Read a sequence of messages from Kafka.
  *
  * @function
  * @param   {object}            reader              The reader object created with the reader constructor.
  * @param   {number}            limit               How many messages should be read in one go, which blocks.
 Defaults to 1.
  * @param   {string}            configurationJson   Serializer, deserializer and schemaRegistry configuration.
  * @param   {string}            keySchema           An optional Avro/JSONSchema schema for the key.
  * @param   {string}            valueSchema         An optional Avro/JSONSchema schema for the value.
- * @returns {object}    A error object.
+ * @returns {[[object], error]} An array of two objects: an array of objects and an error object.
+Each message object can contain a value and an optional set of key, topic, partition, offset, time, highWaterMark and headers.
+Headers are objects.
  */
-function consumeWithConfiguration(reader: object, limit: number, configurationJson: string, keySchema: string, valueSchema: string) => error {}
+function consumeWithConfiguration(reader: object, limit: number, configurationJson: string, keySchema: string, valueSchema: string) => [[object], error] {}

 /**
  * Create a topic in Kafka.
 It does nothing if the topic exists.